mmsaki/python-homework/README.md

 ## 2. PyRamen 🍜
 * Opening a ramen shop has always been your dream, and now it's finally been realized––you're closing out on your second year of sales!
 Like last year, you need to analyze your business's financial performance by cross-referencing your [sales data](/PyRamen/Resources/sales_data.csv) with your internal [menu data](/PyRamen/Resources/menu_data.csv) to figure out revenues and costs for the year.

-* This year, you also want to analyze how well your business did on a per-product basis (as you have several choices of ramen) in order to better understand which products are doing well, which are doing poorly, and, ultimately, which products may need to be removed or changed.
     * Write out the contents of the `report` dictionary to a text file.
 The report should output each ramen type as the keys and `01-count`, `02-revenue`, `03-cogs`, and `04-profit` metrics as the values for every ramen type.